Sanil918/SocialCognition_Analysis/README.md

 - 4 different comparisons <br/>
 This is the nomenclature that we follow for response of participants and condition of videos:<br/>
 ![Nomenclature](images/nomen.PNG?raw=true "Nomenclature")
-  - A. Mental and Random Classes of Videos
+  - Case A. Mental and Random Classes of Videos

   ![Case A](images/A.PNG?raw=true "Case A")

-  - B. Resp_M-M and Resp_R-R (Taking Resp_R-R Sate as Control)
+  - Case B. Resp_M-M and Resp_R-R (Taking Resp_R-R Sate as Control)

   ![Case A](images/BI.PNG?raw=true "Case B")

-  - C. Resp_M-M and Resting State (Taking Resting Sate as Control)
+  - Case C. Resp_M-M and Resting State (Taking Resting Sate as Control)

   ![Case C](images/C.PNG?raw=true "Case C")

-  - D. Resp_M-M and Res_R-M
+  - Case D. Resp_M-M and Res_R-M

   ![Case D](images/D.PNG?raw=true "Case D")